JanHerca/urantiapedia/output/wikijs/en/article/Meredith_Sprunger/Understanding_Evil_in_Human_Experience.md

 When finite, imperfect beings are given free will, mistakes, violation of universe law (evil), and deliberate transgression of spiritual truth (sin), are virtually inevitable.
 If human beings are to grow toward wisdom and spiritual perfection, certain environmental conditions are necessary.
 Experience is the basic medium of learning and education.
 Spiritual growth requires certain learning experiences which serve as guides to spiritual reality.
 To develop courage we must live amid surroundings that necessitate struggling with hardship and danger.
 If hope is to evolve, then must one be constantly confronted with insecurities and uncertainties.
 In order to establish the love of truth in the human heart, one must live in a world where error is present and the evils of falsehood confronted.
 Unselfishness is acquired when we repeatedly discover the unhappiness brought on by an ego continually clamoring for pleasure, honor, and recognition.
 Evolutionary beings must live in an environment of relative and potential evil in order to experience and learn the validity of the higher spiritual realities of the universe.
 In the finite, evolutionary universe, a certain amount of evil and suffering is necessary to guide intelligent, free will beings toward spiritual growth.

 > The confusion and turmoil of Urantia do not signify that the Paradise Rulers lack either interest or ability to manage affairs differently.
 The Creators are possessed of full power to make Urantia a veritable paradise, but such an Eden would not contribute to the development of those strong, noble, and experienced characters which the Gods are so surely forging out on your world between the anvils of necessity and the hammers of anguish.
-Your anxieties and sorrows, your trials and disappointments, are just as much a part of the divine plan on your sphere as are the exquisite perfection and infinite adaptation of all things to their supreme purpose on the worlds of the central and perfect universe. ([UB 23:2.12](/en/The_Urantia_Book/23#p2_12))
+Your anxieties and sorrows, your trials and disappointments, are just as much a part of the divine plan on your sphere as are the exquisite perfection and infinite adaptation of all things to their supreme purpose on the worlds of the central and perfect universe. (<a id="a54_710"></a>[UB 23:2.12](/en/The_Urantia_Book/23#p2_12))

 ## God's Relation to the Finite Universe